Last Updated on March 1, 2026 by Emily Hopkins

 Unlike the old regime, the IFICI is quite specific on the type of expats Portugal intends to attract into the country.
 The new tax system is designed to draw in top talent from certain fields and attract high-value individuals.

-It also encourages companies to invest in industries that are considered valuable for the country’s growth.
-NHR 2.0 not only offers tax incentives on Portuguese income but also reduced or exempted tax on foreign-earned income.
+The new regime also encourages companies to invest in high-value industries that support Portugal’s economic growth.
+NHR 2.0 provides tax incentives on Portuguese-sourced income and offers reduced or exempt tax on qualifying foreign-earned income.

 Tax Incentive and Benefits for Scientific Research and Innovation (IFICI)